 (800) USC-CARE (800-872-2273)

-Dr. Chui says the following warning signs signal symptoms of the disease:
+The following warning signs may signal symptoms of Alzheimer’s:

 - Conversations and word recognition become difficult.
 A patient might stop abruptly in the middle of a conversation or tell the same story repeatedly in a short span of time.